MultiverseLearningProducts/swe/src/mod1/wk2/day2.md

 It's important to understand the difference between OAuth and OpenID-Connect.
 OpenID-Connect is a small extension to OAuth.
 OAuth is for _authorization_ whereas OpenID-Connect is for _authentication_.

 -   When you give an app access to your contacts, that's OAuth
--   When you login to an app using your Google account, that's OpenID-Connect
+-   When you login to an app using your Google (or Facebook, Apple etc.) account, that's OpenID-Connect

 ### Assignment